Local convertibility and the quantum simulation of edge states in many-body systems: The quantum Ising chain

 We represent this mapping pictorially in figure \ref{Majorana}.
-In the paramagnetic phase ($h>1$), the Hamiltonian pairs predominantly Majoranas on the same site $j$ (this correlation is drawn as dash line in the picture).
-In the ferromagnetic phase, the solid line connecting different sites is dominant.
-In Kitaev's approach, the double degeneracy of this phase emerges as the first and last Majoranas are left unpaired by the Hamiltonian and can be combined into a complex fermion, whose occupancy/vacancy costs no energy.
-We will see that the same picture applies when the system is cut into two partitions, since doing so in the ferromagnetic phase cuts the dominant link and leaves unpaired edge states on each side of the cut.
+In the paramagnetic phase ($h>1$), the Hamiltonian pairs predominantly Majoranas on the same site $j$ (this correlation is drawn as a double line in the picture).
+In the ferromagnetic phase ($h<1$), the dashed line connecting different sites is dominant.
+In Kitaev's approach, the double degeneracy of this phase emerges as the first and last Majoranas are left unpaired and can be combined into a complex fermion (the occupancy/vacancy of this fermion costs no energy).
+We will see that the same picture applies when the system is divided into two partitions: in the ferromagnetic phase this operation cuts the dominant link and leaves unpaired Majorana edge states on each side of the cut.